Psychedelic photo of a neon art installation at Meow Wolf Houston

 Ketamine-Assisted Therapy

 People come to Ketamine-Assisted Therapy (KAT) because they feel stuck, overwhelmed, and unsure what else to try.
-When talk alone no longer brings relief, KAT can open a different kind of conversation- one between body, mind, and imagination.
+KAT helps reconnect the body and mind, allowing new perspectives, emotional release, and creative insight to emerge.
 Ketamine can help soften defenses and widen perception, while art therapy offers a way to translate what you experience into color, form, and meaning.

-KAT is a safe, legal therapeutic approach that can support profound healing by eliciting a psychedelic state through medication.
+KAT is a safe and legal form of psychedelic therapy that can support profound healing by eliciting a non-ordinary state of consciousness through medication.
 Kaitlin partners with Illumma, Austin’s leading ketamine clinic, serving as the therapist in your process while their clinical team provides medical oversight.

 Kaitlin is a scholar in the integration of art therapy and psychedelics and has completed sitting and integration training with the Zendo Project.
 She also brings lived experience with KAT, which informs her approach to preparation, support, and integration using art therapy and other complementary modalities.